Etiome

 Venture Round in 2020

-Invaio Sciences, Inc. is a technology company based in Cambridge, Massachusetts, with additional locations in Durham, North Carolina; Basel, Switzerland; and São Paulo, Brazil.
-Founded in 2016, the company focuses on harnessing the potential of interdependent natural systems to address significant challenges in agriculture, nutrition, and the environment.
-Invaio Sciences is dedicated to developing innovative technologies grounded in scientific research, aiming to implement transformative solutions that positively impact agriculture, human health, animal nutrition, and animal health.
+Invaio Sciences, Inc. is a multi-platform technology company headquartered in Cambridge, Massachusetts, with additional offices in Durham, North Carolina; Basel, Switzerland; and SĂŁo Paulo, Brazil.
+Established in 2016, the company focuses on harnessing advanced sciences to address critical challenges in agriculture, nutrition, and the environment.
+Invaio's innovative technologies aim to reduce pesticide usage globally by enhancing the understanding of insect physiology and interdependent natural systems.
+By developing solutions that are both effective against pests and safe for beneficial species, Invaio seeks to create a positive impact on agriculture and human and animal health, positioning itself at the forefront of transformative practices in these fields.

 Cygnal Therapeutics